jirimaier/mirror-bottom-to-top/readme.md

-# Mirror Bottom to Top (with Filled Shapes)
+# Mirror Bottom to Top KiCAD Plugin

-This KiCad action plugin mirrors all bottom copper tracks and filled shapes (circles, rectangles, polygons, etc.) to the top copper layer across the horizontal Aux Origin.
+This KiCad action plugin mirrors all bottom copper tracks and filled shapes (circles, rectangles, polygons, etc.) to the top copper layer across horizontal axis passing through drill/place origin.

-## 🛠 Features
-- Removes top-layer tracks and shapes before mirroring
-- Works with tracks and complex filled shapes
-- Great for symmetrical or two-layer designs

-## 📦 Installation
-1. Clone or download this repo.
-2. Copy the `mirror_bottom_to_top` folder into your KiCad plugins directory:
-   - Linux: `~/.local/share/kicad/7.0/scripting/plugins/`
-   - Windows: `C:\Users\YourName\AppData\Roaming\kicad\7.0\scripting\plugins\`
-3. Restart KiCad.

-## ✅ Usage
-- Open PCB editor.
-- Click the plugin icon in the toolbar or find it in `Tools → External Plugins`.

-## 📷 Preview
-*Coming soon — add screenshots or gifs!*

-## 📝 License
-MIT
+It adds a button to tollbar.
+If something exists in top layer, clicking the button will delete it.
+If top layer is empty, clicking the button will crete the mirrored version on bottom in top.
+(So refreshing the top layer after bottom is changed requires two clicks)